N0zza/MappaMundi/README.md

  - Special thanks to Natt and the EYWOR team for their work on Asia.
  - Special thanks to Yan Xishan, ainsley, and the Gigamap team for their resources in China.
  - Special thanks to the Kaiserreich team for allowing us to use the code for their States and Victory Point Renaming System.
+ - Special thanks to the Southern Victory mod team for letting us use their portraits for some of the CSA leaders.